100-Question Readiness Simulation Blueprint Mapped to N10-009 Weights

 • Subnetting and route-table work is slower but accurate.

-• You can explain why wrong answers are wrong.
+• You can explain why each wrong option is wrong.

-• Misses cluster into known categories that you can drill.
+• Misses cluster into known categories you can drill.

-• PBQ-style tasks produce controlled changes instead of broad guesses.
+• PBQ-style tasks produce controlled changes, not broad guesses.

 • Your second simulation reduces repeated error types.

-Do not use a single practice score as a verdict.
-Use the simulation as a diagnostic event.
-The best output is a short remediation plan: three topics, three drills, and a retest date.
+Never treat one practice score as a verdict.
+Use the simulation as a diagnostic event whose best output is a short plan: three weak topics, three drills, and a retest date.

 Test Your Knowledge

-In a 100-question readiness simulation mapped directly to the official N10-009 domain weights, how many questions should be assigned to the 24% domain?
+In a 100-question readiness simulation mapped directly to the official N10-009 weights, how many questions should the 24% domain receive?

 A